anbuchelva/blog/source/_drafts/forestry-io-as-cms-for-hexo.md

 {% note info %}

-I have written how to {% post_link integrate-netlify-cms-with-hexo %} previously.
-You may refer this post, which will useful to understand the CMS on hexo platform.
+There is a post that explains how to {% post_link integrate-netlify-cms-with-hexo %}.
+You may refer it, which will be useful to understand the CMS on hexo platform.

 {% endnote %}